PlasmaFAIR/fortitude/CONTRIBUTING.md

   `--no-fix`, and splits options into two structs: `CheckArguments` which is CLI-specific stuff, and `ExplicitConfigOverrides` which are explicit CLI arguments that override config file options.
-  - This is also where we'd handle other overrides provided through `--config`
 - `Configuration::from_options` makes a new instance from the config file `Options`.
 - `transform` makes sure `ExplicitConfigOverrides` takes priority over the base